STSButler/3D-Android/README.md

 # 3D-Android
 <p>
 This repository contains WebGL projects ported to Android Java, the NDK and OpenGL ES.
-I've currently uploaded Java for the 3D Views app.
+I've currently uploaded Java and assets for the 3D Views app.
 Tap to change scenes.
 Swipe to view.
 </p>
 <p>
 You may download the 3D Views app and read the code with explanation at